lilxyzw/VRCLightVolumes/Documentation/HowToUse_RegularLightVolumes.md

 5. In **Light Volume Setup**, enable `Auto Update Volumes`.
 6. In **Light Volume Setup** press `Pack Light Volumes` to generate the 3D atlas needed for volumes to work.

+> [!IMPORTANT]
-> ⚠️ Note: If you see some sharp edges, it means that some undesirable light was baked into the volume.
+> If you see some sharp edges, it means that some undesirable light was baked into the volume.
 > You can increase the volume size or tweak the **Color Correction** to get rid of undesirable light.
 Lowering `Shadows` in color correction section usually helps.

 Now you should see your additive volume lighting up the scene.